-If the Agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the Agency will take steps to increase toll revenues, decrease costs, and hire a traffic consultant as set forth in the indenture covenant.
-If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the Agency will repeat the process of analysis and implementation.
-Under this scenario, a failure to meet the debt ratio covenants will not constitute an event of default.
+If toll revenues, mitigation payments, and/or loan proceeds do not yield the required debt service coverage, the agency will take steps to increase toll revenues, decrease costs, and hire a traffic consultant as set forth in the indenture covenant.
+If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the agency will repeat the process of analysis and implementation.
+Under this scenario, a failure to yield 1.3x annual debt service will not constitute an event of default.